kagglechallengeteam9/team9-kaggle-challenge/README.md

 In this project, we explored the challenge of predicting passenger transportation on the Spaceship Titanic.
-Through data preprocessing and modeling, including feature engineering and ensemble techniques, we achieved robust predictive models.
+Through data preprocessing and modeling, including feature engineering,Machine learning models and ensemble techniques, we achieved robust predictive models.
 Critical analysis of our methods and results highlighted insights into feature importance and model performance.

 Moving forward, opportunities include refining predictive models with advanced techniques and incorporating